-If you’re looking for something a little out of the ordinary you can’t go wrong with this Elderberry Pie, especially if you have a neighbor with an elderberry bush in season!
+If you’re looking for something a little out of the ordinary you can’t go wrong with this Elderberry Pie recipe, especially if you have a neighbor with an elderberry bush in season!
 If you’re looking for a tasty elderberry recipe, using either fresh or dried elderberries, you can’t go wrong with this tasty pie.

 Before I go on though, I do want to point out that the elderberry does have a somewhat unique flavor.
-It’s similar to a blueberry but with a twist.
+It’s similar to a blueberry but with an earthy twist.
 There’s a certain zest to it that distinguishes it from other berries.

 Being distinguished can be a good thing.
 Especially if you’re a berry in a pie.

 Elderberries are known for the following nutritional elements:

 Next, let’s talk about how to make this recipe for elderberry pie!

 For this recipe, I used my favorite vodka-infused Vegan Pie Crust.
 I wonder if the healthiness of the berries counteracts the not-so-healthy attributes of the pie crust?

 Elderberry Pies are relatively easy to make and fun because they’re so unique.
 It begins with a crucial first step, preparing the berries.

 Step One: Preparing the Elderberries